brianliu97/brianliu97.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my website!
 I am a fourth-year PhD candidate in the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
-My research lies in the intersection of statistical machine learning and discrete optimization, and I focus on developing efficient and interpretable algorithms for data science and ML.
-I am also interested in developing interpretable ML algorithms for applications in healthcare and policy.
+My research lies in the intersection of statistical machine learning and discrete optimization, and I focus on developing efficient and explainable algorithms for data science and ML.
+I am also interested in developing interpretable ML methods for healthcare and public policy.

 Prior to graduate school, I was a Data and Applied Scientist at Microsoft where I worked on online advertising.
 I am originally from the San Francisco Bay Area.

 Please find my CV [here](files/cvbrian.pdf).

-## Selected Awards
+# Selected Awards and Honors
+- Invited to the 2025 ISyE-MS&E-IOE Rising Stars Workshop
 - 2025 American Statistical Association Statistical Computing Student Paper Competition Winner
 - 2024 INFORMS Data Mining Society Best Student Paper Competition 1st Place

-## Research
+# Publications

-### Refereed Conference Papers
+## Refereed Conference Papers

 - **B. Liu**  and R. Mazumder.
 Fast: An Optimization Framework for Fast Additive Segmentation.
 In ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2024
   - 2025 American Statistical Association Statistical Computing Student Paper Competition Winner.